cparnot/XgridFUSE/README.markdown

 	* GridEZ.framework 0.4.5
 	* memory leaks fixed, in particular one that was directly related to the size of files created by the jobs.
 Many thanks to Bradley Lowekamp for reporting that one!
 	* the database file stored on disk will remain small (it may have been growing over time)
+* This version has been tested with MacFUSE Core 0.4.0 and seems to work fine

 version 0.3.0
 (May 2007)